kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

+Not in alpha.

-Kubelet and apiserver should be seeing insignificant increase in gRPC calls' amount.
+In Beta, Kubelet should be seeing insignificant increase in gRPC messages from Runtime.

 <!--
 Things to keep in mind include: additional in-memory state, additional